A closed form scale bound for the $(\epsilon, \delta)$-differentially private Gaussian Mechanism valid for all privacy regimes: Discussion

+Simple closed form bounds can be implemented using simple algorithms with low implementation and computational complexity.
+The benefit of this is a lower potential for errors, as well as decreasing power consumption in low power devices whenever the alternative is using iterative numerical algorithms to compute analytical solutions.
+Furthermore, closed form relationships are useful in the analysis of processes where privacy mechanisms are components or are applied multiple times.

-While our bound is better for the above ranges of \(\epsilon\) and \(\delta\), we suggest that the main advantage of our bound is that it is valid for all \(\epsilon>0\) and that it can effectively be used without loss respective to the standard bound.
+While our bound is better than the standard bound wherever this is defined, our analysis suggests that for \(\delta\) that are small enough to be considered relevant, the improvement is limited.
+Therefore, we suggest that the main advantage of our bound is that it is valid for all \(\epsilon>0\) and that it can be used as a drop in for the standard bound without much difficulty even though it is slightly more complex.

+We believe that the condition for \((\epsilon,\delta)\)-differential privacy in Lemma \ref{lem:suffcritlc} is of independent interest as we are able to derive the standard condition for \(\epsilon\)-differential privacy in the case of Laplace noise.

-Like the standard bound (\ref{eq:drsigma}), our bound (\ref{eq:bbound}) is based on the sufficient condition (\ref{eq:suffcrit}).
-Under this condition, the best possible \(\sigma\) for \(\delta < 1\) is given by (\ref{eq:bboundex}) and must be larger than \(\frac{\Delta}{\sqrt{2\epsilon}}\) (Lemma \ref{lem:sufcrit2}).
-As Balle et al. \autocite{pmlr-v80-balle18a} demonstrate, the above condition is not necessary, and smaller \(\sigma\) can be gotten through numerically optimizing (\ref{eq:balle}).
+Our bound (\ref{eq:bbound}) is based on the sufficient condition (\ref{eq:suffcrit}).
+As Balle et al.~\autocite{pmlr-v80-balle18a} demonstrate, the optimal \(\sigma\) can be gotten through numerically optimizing the sufficient and necessary condition (\ref{eq:balle}).
 A question we leave unaddressed for now is whether suitable closed form bounds on \(\Phi\) can be substituted into (\ref{eq:balle}) to find an even better closed form bound on \(\sigma\).

 [title=References]

 [1][]{}